Jawhar State

 The Jawhar State was a princely state in India.
 As a princely state, it became a part of Bombay Presidency during the British Raj.
 It was the only state belonging to the Thana Agency.
-The last Koli Ruler of Jawhar at Indian independence was Maharaja Yashwantrao Martandrao Mukne (Patangshah Mukne).

 The coat of arms consisted of a shield in three parts; dexter, tenne a dexter fist holding two crossed arrows (points dexter) and a bow, all argent; sinister, argent a round shield sable bordured or, in the chief argent, a sword or pointed sinister.
 The flag was a rectangular saffron swallow-tail with a star of eleven rays, yellow in the canton.